Student Paths Outcomes and Standards for this Step:

 The point of the first part of this lesson is to engage students in the counting and public conversation about the use of technology.
 The 3 stages may be shortened or extended to deepen mathematical reasoning about quantifying time and surveying populations.
 The short version is a teacher-led counting of total hours spent on technology during the research period.
 Below are suggestions to include students in the deeper understanding on how we use and monitor the use of technology.

 First, have every student record a personal count of technology use over the time period.
-Ideal is for student to record day, time, specific technology, website, and content of every day on a piece of paper; however, the point of the lesson is to help students monitor their technology use.
+Ideal is for students to record day, time, specific technology, website, and content of every day on a piece of paper; however, the point of the lesson is to help students monitor their technology use.

 Technology is changing so rapidly that it is difficult to generalize findings from studies of media use 10 years ago.
-Now is time for each student to spend 5-10 minutes recording and quantifying the hours spent using technology with ears listening or eyes on the screen.
+Now is the time for each student to spend 5-10 minutes recording and quantifying the hours spent using technology with ears listening or eyes on the screen.

 Ask for 2 student volunteers to lead in the “private collecting” of hours on technology.
 Write a few specific questions for every student to answer on the sheet of paper.
 The idea is for students to ask and answer their own questions about technology use.
 One question should be: How many total hours did you spend using technology from specific TIME and DATE to DATE?